nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-images-in-a-react-native-application.md

 `goToProfile` is going to be zero, `goToRepos` is going to be one, and then `goToNotes` is going to be two.
 That's going to return us an object which is going to style the specific button as well as that background color.

-Let's go up here, t the top of our class, let's make a `makeBackground()` function.
+Let's go up here, to the top of our class, let's make a `makeBackground()` function.
 It's going to take in which specific button we're using, `(btn)`, and then we're going to have a style object.
 Don't worry too much about this.
 This is just Flexbox stuff.

 We're going to do `flexDirection: 'row'`, `alignSelf: 'stretch'`, `justifyContent: 'center'`, and `flex: 'one'`.